AnnaPaulish/PCSC_ODE_Solver/README.md

 ## Solution
 After executing the program, the solution of the ordinary differential equation will be written to the file specified in the `settings.txt` by the user or in the `Output.txt` by the default.
+After executing the program, the solution to the ordinary differential equation will be written to the file specified by the user in `settings.txt`: it is `output.txt` by default.
 # How to run the code

 ## Requirements
+To run it properly you need:
+-

 # Implementation